-Shell - Saas ‘Demand’ refinement
+Shell - Saas ‘Demand’, website refinement

-The Shell Demand team focused on understanding global demand for hydrocarbon-based fuels.
-This project began as an exercise in providing Shell’ in-house traders with the best knowledge possible to help them make quicker / more informed decisions via an internally developed on-demand website.
+• The Shell Demand team focused on understanding global demand for hydrocarbon-based fuels.
+This project began as an exercise in providing Shell’ in-house traders with the best knowledge possible to help them make quicker / more informed decisions via an internally developed on-demand website

-The current design, although functional, had developed over time without much UX/UI input resulting in feature-creep and a confusing and, at times, inconsistent use of UI, and interaction feedback.
+• The current design, although functional, had developed over time without much UX/UI input resulting in feature-creep and a confusing and, at times, inconsistent use of UI, and interaction feedback

-My heuristic assessment fell into two categories, refinement observations and questions, which I put to the; primary Stakeholder (and sole user), Project Manager, Lead Engineer and Design Lead, to understand historical decisions and issues before I could explore any insights.
+• My heuristic assessment fell into two categories, refinement observations and questions, which I put to the; primary Stakeholder (and sole user), Project Manager, Lead Engineer and Design Lead, to understand historical decisions and issues before I could explore any insights

-Refinement observations
+Heuristic observations

 • Visually complex = high cognitive load